Death Race 2: Post-production

 Editing lasted 9–10 weeks; Anderson and producers Jeremy Bolt and Paula Wagner oversaw the process.
 The editors' cut was two hours and thirty minutes; Reiné's cut was two hours.
 The opening sequence set in the prison yard—which originally ran 8–10 minutes—was edited to two minutes, yielding a final cut that runs one hour and forty minutes.
-Reiné credits the film's condensed version of the opening sequence to editing notes Anderson relayed during post-production.
-One of the cuts that was kept from editors Radu Ion and Herman P. Koerts's assembly footage was the seduction scene in the prison showers featuring Luke Goss and Lauren Cohan, which Reiné said was "really put together" and worked well together with Goss and Cohan's performances.
-Reiné said that the film's 700 visual effects shots were largely the result of using green-screen compositing and wire removal.
+Reiné credits the condensed opening sequence to editing notes Anderson relayed during post-production.
+One of the cuts that was kept from editors Radu Ion and Herman P. Koerts's assembly footage was the seduction scene in the prison showers featuring Luke Goss and Lauren Cohan, which Reiné said was "really put together" and worked well together with Goss' and Cohan's performances.

+Reiné said that the 700 visual effects shots included green-screen compositing and wire removal.
+Technical restrictions with the chase camera rigs prompted him to adopt Anderson's method of using CG muzzle flashes instead of squibs for the racing sequences, explaining, "Because everything goes so fast, ... there's no room for the camera to really register the bullets going out".

 Release

-Universal Pictures released Death Race 2 direct to video through its home entertainment division in the UK on December 27, 2010, and worldwide on January 18, 2011.
-Both the DVD and Blu-ray contain R-rated and unrated versions of the film, and bonus material including featurettes on the cars, stunts, and canonicity of the film; deleted scenes; and a feature-length commentary with the director Roel Reiné.
-Universal released a double-feature collection containing Death Race 2 and Death Race on October 9, 2012.
-All four films in Universal's Death Race franchise were released in a collection on October 2, 2018.
+Universal Pictures released Death Race 2 direct-to-video through its home entertainment division in the UK on December 27, 2010, and worldwide on January 18, 2011.
+Both the DVD and Blu-ray provide an option to watch the R-rated or unrated version, as well as bonus material including featurettes on the cars, stunts, and canonicity of the film; deleted scenes; and a feature-length commentary with the director Roel Reiné.
+Universal released a double-feature collection containing Death Race 2 and Death Race on October 9, 2012, and all four films in the Death Race franchise in a collection on October 2, 2018.

-According to The Numbers, as of June 2024, home video sales of Death Race 2 in the United States were $8.4 million, with 218,000 ($4.04 million) DVD copies sold in its opening week, making it a decent debut for a straight-to-DVD release despite being overtaken on the DVD sales chart.
+In the United States, the film generated a total of $8.4 million in home video sales: $7.2 million from DVD and $1.2 million from Blu-ray.
+Two hundred eighteen thousand ($4.04 million) DVD copies were sold in its opening week, making it a decent debut for a direct-to-video title despite being overtaken by big-budget titles on the DVD sales chart.
 (Note: Death Race 2 placed fourth on the DVD sales chart in its opening week, behind Takers, The Social Network, and Despicable Me.)
 In the same week, 50,000 Blu-ray copies were sold.